Crown Princess (2005): Cruising history

 On 18 January 2013, it was announced that Crown Princess would sail around South America.
 The Caribbean cruises from 15 February 2014 through 26 April 2014 were cancelled to allow for the South America cruise.
 After the South America cruise, she sailed to Mexico, Hawaii, and Pacific coastal cruises from Los Angeles, as well as Northbound and Southbound cruises from Vancouver and Whittier or round-trip Alaskan cruises from Seattle.

 Starting in the 2016–2017 season she undertook a full season to South America.
 At the end of the season, she returned to Fort Lauderdale to sail Caribbean cruises.

-As of August 2019, Crown Princess is currently sailing the British Isles and will re-position to Fort Lauderdale for the 2019-20 Winter season, sailing Southern Caribbean itineraries.
+In August 2019, Crown Princess was sailing the British Isles, then re-positioned to Fort Lauderdale for the 2019–2020 winter season, sailing Southern Caribbean itineraries.

+As of 2024, the ship was scheduled for summer cruises to Alaska on the west coast of North America.

+Crown Princess will take a 113-day world cruise starting in June 2025 from Sydney, Australia.

 Refurbishment

 In April 2018, the ship underwent an extensive 10-day renovation in Freeport, Bahamas.